Muukid/muMemoryAllocator/README.md

 More information about the general structure of a mu library is provided at [the mu library information GitHub repository.](https://github.com/Muukid/mu-library-information)

+# Demos

+Demos that quickly show the gist of the library and how it works are available in the `demos` folder.

 # Licensing

 muma is licensed under public domain or MIT, whichever you prefer.
 More information is provided in the accompanying file `license.md` and at the bottom of `muMemoryAllocator.h`.